mtiller/ModelicaBook/text/source/behavior/arrays/state_space.rst

 if those physical parameters are changed, the values for ``A`` and ``B`` will change accordingly.

-We can take a similar approach in reformulating the our previous :ref:`mechanical example <mech-example>` into LTI form:
+We can take a similar approach in reformulating our previous :ref:`mechanical example <mech-example>` into LTI form:

 .. literalinclude:: /ModelicaByExample/ArrayEquations/StateSpace/Examples/RotationalSMD.mo